...

 1. Attraction to the Same Sex

-A clear sign is feeling romantically or physically attracted to people of the same sex.
+A clear sign is that you are romantically or physically attracted to people of the same sex.
 This could manifest as a crush, infatuation, or desire for a deeper connection.

 2. Fantasies and Daydreams

-If your daydreams or fantasies often involve people of the same sex, this might be a clue about your orientation.
+If you often daydream or fantasise about people of the same sex, this might be a clue about your orientation.

 3. Curiosity About LGBTQ+ Experiences